Meets: Th from 12 M to 12:00 AM

 - Bicycle accommodation

-- Signing, striping, markings and other traffic control
+- Signing, striping, and other traffic control devices

 What You Will LearnAt the end of this course, students will understand the principles and working concepts of roundabouts within contexts of policy, planning, public involvement, design and operation.
 Students will also learn about capacity analysis, crash rates, traffic calming, right of way impacts, geometric design principles, sight distance criteria, traffic operations, pedestrian and bicycle treatments, landscape, drainage as well as other system considerations.
 The class will evaluate many roundabouts implemented in the US, as well as other countries in Asia and Europe.